-The stages in the old courtroom and studio Theatre have a smaller capacity than the Concert Hall (though actually much bigger than most other SEO conferences main stages).
-This does mean these session may be over subscribed.
+The stages in the Corn Exchange and Studio Theatre have a smaller capacity than the Concert Hall (though actually much bigger than most other SEO conferences main stages).
+This does mean these sessions may be over subscribed.

 Brighton Dome is one of the biggest and certainly most iconic venues in Brighton.
 A couple of the events I’ve attended there recently include Michael McIntyre and ‘Mitchell and Webb’ It’s also the venue where Abba won Eurovision with Waterloo.
 Right on top of the pavilion, and smack bang in the middle of ‘The Lanes’